 Cluster observes jet braking and plasma heating

-Observations of high energy jets in the plasma sheet of Earth's magnetosphere provide key insights into the processes that accelerate and heat the plasma.
-Rare in situ measurements made by the four Cluster spacecraft have made it possible to pinpoint the mechanism responsible for the acceleration of energetic particles.
+Observations of high energy jets in the plasma sheet provide key insights into the processes that accelerate and heat the plasma.
+In particular, in situ measurements made by the four Cluster spacecraft have made it possible to pinpoint the mechanism responsible for the acceleration of energetic particles.

 One important breakthrough has been made by a team from the Swedish Institute of Space Physics, Uppsala, and Mullard Space Science Laboratory, University College London, who analysed Cluster observations made on 3 September 2006.

 The plasma jet was produced by magnetic reconnection, which occurred when the magnetic field lines from the south and north sides of the plasma sheet suddenly joined together.
 This focused the particles along the field lines, creating a jet.
 However, prior to the flow maximum, the team noticed a sharp increase in the strength of the magnetic field and an accompanying increase in electron energy to hundreds of kiloelectronvolts (keV).

 The data indicate that the original, fairly "cold" jet was subsequently heated by a separate mechanism similar to friction.
 At first, the flow's interaction with other particles, together with the enhanced magnetic field, caused the front of the jet to slow down.
 This led to a pile up of the magnetic field in the plasma, rather like snow piling up in front of a moving snow plough.